 Head over and find out everything you need to get started using InterBase ToGo.

 SQLite features transactions that are atomic, consistent, isolated, and durable (ACID) even after system crashes and power failures.
 There is zero configuration with SQlite which means there is no setup or administration needed.
 SQLite implements most of SQL92 and supports table triggers and views.
-It is a a complete database is stored in a single cross-platform disk file.
+It is a complete database that is stored in a single cross-platform disk file.
 It supports massive terabyte-sized databases and gigabyte-sized strings and blobs.
 It can even be faster than popular client/server database engines for most common operations.
 There are no external dependencies and it runs on Windows, Mac OS X, iOS, and Android out of the box.
-The sources are in the public domain which means use for any purpose is free.
-It’s very powerful API allows you to extend the engine in practically all areas.
-Lastly SQLite achieves one of the best data access performances among other embedded, file-server, and client-server database engines used by the Delphi applications.
+The sources are in the public domain, which means use for any purpose is free.
+Its very powerful API allows you to extend the engine in practically all areas.
+Lastly, SQLite achieves one of the best data access performances among other embedded, file-server, and client-server database engines used by Delphi applications.

 TFDMemTable is a FireDAC based in memory table.
 It has a SaveToFile functionality to save dataset data to an external file for later use.
 It can also use it’s LoadFromFile method to populate the dataset with data stored in an external file (that you may have saved previously).
 The data is not moved to a database, it is just loaded into a dataset in-memory storage.
 You can use both methods with three different file format: binary, XML and JSON.
 You could for example prototype your app on Win32 and load up data into TFDMemTable.
 You could then save the data out to one of the three file formats and then deploy the file with your app to Android, IOS, OSX, or Windows.
 Lastly you could load up the file at runtime into TFDMemTable and query against the data using the LocalSQL property.

 Head over to the Embarcadero DocWiki for more information and code samples for TFDMemTable.